-Excess melanin production happens for a number of reasons, most commonly as a response to solar damage from UV rays.
+Excess melanin production happens for several reasons, most commonly as a response to solar damage from UV rays.
 When unprotected skin is exposed to the sun, melanin production kicks into overdrive in that area in an attempt to shield the skin from damage.
 Hormonal changes in the body can also affect normal production levels of melanin, as can skin injuries and certain medications.
 In most cases, excess melanin and hyperpigmentation are directly caused as a result of the body’s natural attempt to heal itself or to protect itself from harm.

 How to Treat Uneven Skin Tone and Texture: Procedures, Products, and Home Remedies

-Most skin tone and texture conditions are cosmetic, and unless they’re symptoms of a more serious condition like skin cancer, are relatively harmless.
+Most skin tone and texture conditions are cosmetic, and unless they’re symptoms of a more serious condition like skin cancer, they are relatively harmless.
 But even if they don’t cause pain or physical discomfort, having irregular pigmentation problems can be quite distressing—especially when affecting areas of the body that are most visible to others, like the face.

 Here are some of the many treatment options available for reducing or eliminating minor to major cases of uneven skin tone and texture:

 Laser Skin Resurfacing: Laser skin resurfacing is a cosmetic procedure designed to rejuvenate the skin.
 The technique uses either an ablative or non-ablative, fractional or non-fractional laser tool to eliminate to remove damaged layers of skin.
-Laser resurfacing treatments can address all uneven skin/tone texture concerns, however the type of laser, whether ablative or non-ablative, and fractional or non-fractional, are each suited to address different symptoms.
-In other words, the type of laser used will vary depending on severity of skin concern or if the treatment is preventative or reactionary.
+Laser resurfacing treatments can address all uneven skin/tone texture concerns, however, the type of laser, whether ablative or non-ablative and fractional or non-fractional, are each suited to address different symptoms.
+In other words, the type of laser used will vary depending on the severity of skin concern or if the treatment is preventative or reactionary.

 The four types of lasers used in laser resurfacing to reduce or eliminate the appearance of various skin pigmentation conditions (from the most invasive to the least invasive) are: non-fractional ablative, fractional ablative, non-fractional non-ablative, and fractional non-ablative.